rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.5 Publisher statements containing only addresses, signs, or initials

-<a name="4.203.5.1">4.203.5.1</a> If only the address, sign, or initials of the publisher appear in lieu of the name, transcribe the statement containing the address, sign, or initials as the [publication statement](/DCRMR/docs/ppdm/Publication-statement/).
-If the publisher’s name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a note.
-See [note on publication statement](/DCRMR/docs/ppdm/Name-of-publisher/).
+<a name="4.203.5.1">4.203.5.1</a> If only the address, sign, or initials of the publisher appear in lieu of the name, transcribe the statement containing the address, sign, or initials as the [publication statement](/DCRMR/books/ppdm/Publication-statement/).
+If the publisher’s name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a note on publication statement (see [4.206.5.1](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.5.1)).

-<<<<<<< Updated upstream
-`Pubd in Ryders Court and to be had at the sign of the Pannel Painter in Cheapside, or at the bust of Impudence alias the Brazen Head in Leicester Square`
+Example: `Pubd in Ryders Court and to be had at the sign of the Pannel Painter in Cheapside, or at the bust of Impudence alias the Brazen Head in Leicester Square`

 **Note on Publication Statement:** `Publisher identified in The public advertiser Oct.
 7, 1762: Mary Darly, in Rider's Court, near Leicester Square`

 Example: `Pubd in Ryders Court and to be had at the sign of the Pannel Painter in Cheapside, or at the bust of Impudence alias the Brazen Head in Leicester Square`

 **Note on Publication Statement:** `Publisher identified in The public advertiser Oct.
 7, 1762: Mary Darly, in Rider's Court, near Leicester Square`
->>>>>>> Stashed changes

 Example: `Printed for M.W. [that is, Matthew Walbancke]`